DEVELOPMENT

 Blocks and Chains

 Each transaction on a blockchain is grouped into a block.
 That block holds a set of verified data, a timestamp, and a unique identifier known as a cryptographic hash.
 It also stores the hash of the previous block, creating a permanent link.
+This connection forms a sequential chain of blocks.
+Once a block is added, it becomes nearly impossible to modify any prior record.
+This structure ensures data immutability and enhances the integrity of distributed records in systems such as supply chain platforms.

 Cryptography

 Cryptography secures every transaction on the blockchain.
-It uses public key infrastructure (PKI) to enable identification and authentication without revealing private information.
+It uses public key infrastructure (PKI) to enable identification and authentication without ultimate privacy.
 Each user has a public key and a private key to encrypt and decrypt data.
+Digital signatures verify the sender’s identity and ensure that data remains unaltered.
+These cryptographic processes are critical to confidentiality and trust in blockchain-based platforms.
+It is especially in health information exchanges and secure voting systems.

 Consensus Mechanisms

 A blockchain network reaches an agreement through a consensus mechanism.
 This process ensures that all nodes validate and agree on the state of the ledger before adding new data.
+Popular methods include Proof of Work (PoW), Proof of Stake (PoS), and Practical Byzantine Fault Tolerance (PBFT).
+Each method varies in efficiency, energy use, and risk tolerance.

 What are the Features of Blockchain Technology?